← Back to Articles

 Proactive, city-wide monitoring would fundamentally alter the dynamics described above.
 Instead of waiting for complaints, the city would have daily awareness of every dumpsite across covered areas.
 Instead of sending crews to verify reports, the system would provide GPS-tagged, timestamped photo documentation.
 Instead of wondering whether cleanup held, follow-up monitoring would confirm it.

-For a city spending $24 million a year on a problem that isn't getting smaller, the question isn't whether new approaches are needed.
+For a city making substantial annual investments in a problem that isn't getting smaller, the question isn't whether new approaches are needed.
 The question is how quickly they can be deployed.